 While many warn against eating too much watermelon due to its high sugar content, Palinski-Wade says that adding a slice of watermelon to your meal might actually be a good idea.
 “Thanks to watermelon’s high concentration of the amino acid arginine, this delicious fruit just may help you shed more pounds,” she says.

-Although it’s true that egg whites are low in calories, fat free and contain most of the protein found in an egg, eating the entire egg is beneficial to your metabolism.
-The yolk contains many metabolism-stoking nutrients, including fat-soluble vitamins, essential fatty acids and — most significantly — choline, a powerful compound that attacks the gene mechanism that triggers your body to store fat around your liver.
+Although it’s true that egg whites are low in calories, fat-free, and contain most of the protein found in an egg, eating the entire egg is beneficial to your metabolism.
+The yolk contains many metabolism-stoking nutrients, including fat-soluble vitamins, essential fatty acids, and — most significantly — choline, a powerful compound that attacks the gene mechanism that triggers your body to store fat around your liver.
 Worried about cholesterol?
-New studies have found that moderate consumption of two whole eggs per day has no negative effect of a person’s lipid (fat) profile and may actually improve it.
+New studies have found that moderate consumption of two whole eggs per day has no negative effect on a person’s lipid (fat) profile and may actually improve it.

 Last but really not least is water.
 Consuming water is one of the best ways to increase metabolism starting point for a boosted metabolism.
 A study was published in the Journal of Clinical Endocrinology and Metabolism that found that drinking water increases metabolic rate by 30 percent.

 Increasing your fluid intake may help your body to more effectively break down fat.
 In addition, even slight dehydration can slow metabolism.
 The real fact is that when you drink water you are usually supplementing that for sugary drinks that carry a lot of bad calories.
 Sodas and juices should be replaced with fruits when you have a sugar craving.

 Add to that its natural appetite suppression and water maybe your metabolism’s new best friend.

 But how much water should you be drinking?